christianf9156/HogWarts-Adventure/owl.md

 #Great choice!
-Owls are very quick and smart.
+Owls are very quick and smart!